danielecampione/open_teradata_viewer/readme.txt

 DR 139067 DatabaseMetaData getSQLKeywords method to query SYSLIB.SQLRestrictedWords DR 140609 Additional support for DISTINCT user-defined types

+This release includes changes to address the following DRs, originally included in release 13.00.00.33:

+DR 166995 JDBC scalar function LOG returns incorrect results DR 167160 JDBC Fastload error with ENCRYPTDATA=ON

 This release includes changes to address the following DRs, originally included in release 13.00.00.32: